 The birthday was yesterday, or it is today and you are in Brisbane, or Mount Isa, or one of the mine camps that takes your phone signal more seriously than your family does.
 I am Andrew, one half of Lily's Florist, and Siobhan and I have been running the Townsville network since 2009.
 Missing the day is forgivable.
 Skipping the gesture is not.

-Riverway Drive runs seventeen kilometres from the Townsville CBD out to the Upper Ross, and Rasmussen is the halfway point.
+Riverway Drive runs seventeen kilometres from the Townsville CBD out to the Upper Ross, and Rasmussen sits at the halfway point.
 Our partner florist drives that route twice a day.
-They know Oak Tree at 29 Maria Street.
-They know which new Defence Housing streets haven't made it into GPS yet.
+They know Oak Tree Retirement Village at 29 Maria Street by unit number, not just street address, and they know which of the newer Defence Housing streets haven't made it into GPS mapping yet.

 Oak Tree Retirement Village on Maria Street runs the same format as that village.
-Sixty-seven independent units, communal lounge and dining rooms, residents who often spend daytime hours away from their own kitchen.
-Every trip of thirty metres through an air-conditioned corridor is a draft the stems have to survive.
+Independent units, communal lounge and dining rooms, residents who often spend daytime hours away from their own kitchen.
+Every trip through an air-conditioned corridor is a draft the stems have to survive.
 Hydrangeas buckle.
 Sweet peas fade.
-Tulips will drop a petal every step of the walk.
-For any Rasmussen address where the arrangement might travel, I would steer toward natives, chrysanthemums, proteas, gerberas with the necks wired.
+Tulips drop a petal every step of the walk.
+For any Rasmussen address where the arrangement might travel before it sits still, I would steer toward natives, chrysanthemums, proteas, or gerberas with the necks wired.
 Stems that do not sulk when they get moved.

-The suburb runs one to two degrees warmer in the afternoon than the Townsville Aero station because it is inland, and the Aero is the coastal reference point.
+The suburb runs a degree or two warmer in the afternoon than the Townsville Aero reference station because it sits inland.
 A chrysanthemum that gives fourteen days at twenty-eight degrees gives ten at thirty-one.
 Same stem.
 Four fewer days.
-Small gap per day, noticeable over a fortnight.
-Our stems come up from Rocklea in Brisbane by air freight, which means a Monday-delivered arrangement has a different freshness starting point to a Friday-delivered one.
-If the brief is flexible and the recipient will have the flowers for a fortnight, I would push the delivery toward the start of the week.
+Our stock comes up from Rocklea in Brisbane by air freight, so a Monday-delivered arrangement has a different freshness starting point to a Friday one.
+If the recipient will have the flowers for a fortnight, I would push the delivery toward the start of the week.
 The sort of thing I would have caught on the phones.
 Callers did not always ask.
 They should have.

 Your order lands with our team, usually within a minute of checkout.
 We match it to the partner florist covering the 4815 postcode, and the build starts from the strongest stems off the last Rocklea freight.
 No warehouse.
 No airport box.
 A florist in the inner ring of Townsville who drives the Upper Ross corridor twice a day.